 Let’s discuss both and see how the DJI Mavic 3 performs on both of these.

-The DJI Mavic 3 uses the proprietary DJI transmission protocol called Ocusync 3.0 which has a theoretical range of 15 km.
+The DJI Mavic 3 and other newer drones uses the proprietary DJI transmission protocol called Ocusync 3.0 which has a theoretical range of 15 km.
 Any drone that uses the Ocusync 3.0 can transmit and receive data from the remote controller at that distance provided there is no interference and no obstacles.

 In practice, however, the range is limited by a few factors.